 id ID!The column's unique identifier.

 text StringThe timeline's date range in YYYY-MM-DD format.
+This field will return "" if the column has an empty value.

 to DateThe timeline's end date.